-Accordingly, when all three dynasties that had partitioned Poland fell in 1918, the Polish people at last saw that the triumph of Right over Might was at hand, that the historic injury to their country by the partitions was about to be undone.
+Accordingly, when all the three dynasties which had partitioned Poland fell in 1918, the Polish people perceived that at last the triumph of justice over superior force was at hand, and that the historic injury done to their country by the partitions was now to be made good.
 This conviction was further strengthened by the decree of the People's Commissars signed by Lenin in August 1918:

-"All agreements and acts concluded by the Government of the former Russian Empire with the Governments of the Kingdom of Prussia and the Austro-Hungarian Empire in connection with the partitions of Poland are annulled for ever by the present Resolution, in view of the fact that they are contrary to the principle of the self-determination of peoples and to the revolutionary legal conception of the Russian nation, which recognizes the inalienable right of the Polish nation to independence and unity."
+"All agreements and acts concluded by the Government of the former Russian Empire with the Governments of the Kingdom of Prussia and the Austro-Hungarian Empire in connexion with the partition of Poland are annulled for ever by the present resolution, in view of the fact that they are contrary to the principle of the self-determination of peoples and the revolutionary legal conception of the Russian nation, which recognizes the inalienable right of the Polish nation to independence and unity."

-When, however, after the capitulation of Germany its armies withdrew from the areas they had occupied in 1918, and which Russia had taken from Poland at the time of the partitions, these areas were immediately reoccupied by the Soviet armies moving westwards in pursuit of the retreating German forces and authorities.
-On the other hand, the Polish armies moved eastward.
+When, however, after the capitulation of Germany its armies withdrew from the areas which they had been occupying in 1918, and which Russia had taken from Poland at the time of the partitions, these areas were immediately reoccupied by the Soviet armies moving westwards on the track of the retreating German forces and authorities.
+On the other hand, the Polish armies moved eastwards.
 During 1919 they freed from Russian rule almost the whole of the area taken by Russia at the third partition, of 1795, and half of that taken at the second partition, in 1793.

-Nevertheless Poland, though it had a perfect historical right to do so, did not incorporate all the provinces of the former Polish Republic it had freed.
-After driving back the Bolsheviks from Wilno, the Head of the State and Commanderin-Chief, as he was at that time, Joseph Piłsudski, issued a manifesto on April 22, 1919, announcing a temporary administration of the country through local autonomous committees under Polish protection, until the people should have freely decided on their legal and political status for the future.
+Nevertheless Poland, though it had a perfect historical right to do so, did not incorporate with itself all the provinces of the former Polish Republic which it had freed.
+After driving back the Bolsheviks from Wilno, the Head of the State and Commander in Chief, as he was at that time, Joseph Piłsudski, issued a manifesto on April 22, 1919, announcing a temporary administration of the country through local autonomous committees under Polish protection, until the people should have freely decided on their legal and political status for the future.
 In accordance with this, elections to Municipal Councils were held immediately in all the larger towns freed from Russian rule in 1919; and for the general administration of the country a special "Eastern Districts Committee" was set up, composed of local citizens.
 Still earlier-on March 21-The Polish Socialist Party had approached the Soviet Government with the proposal that both the Bolshevik and the Polish armies should be withdrawn from the area taken by Russia at the time of the partitions, in order that the population might decide their future allegiance by a free plebiscite.
-But the Soviet Government preferred to have the question of the Polish-Russian frontier settled by its armies.
+But the Soviet Government preferred to have the question of the Polish-Russian frontier settled by its